-As part of obtaining reasonable assurance about whether the Village's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, grant agreements and other matters, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
-However, providing an opinion on compliance with those provisions was not an objective of our audit and, accordingly, we do not express such an opinion.
-The results of our tests disclosed an instance of noncompliance that is required to be reported under Government Auditing Standards, which is described in the accompanying Schedule of Findings as item 2004-VSMC-001.
+As part of obtaining reasonable assurance about whether the Village's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, grant agreements and other matters noncompliance with which could have a direct and material affect on the determination of financial statement amounts.
+However, providing an opinion on compliance with those provisions was not an objective of our audit and, accordingly, we do not express an opinion.
+The results of our tests disclosed several instances of noncompliance that are required to be reported under Government Auditing Standards, which are described in the accompanying Schedule of Findings as items 2004-VBNC-001 through 2004-VBNC-003.
+We also noted certain immaterial instances of noncompliance that we have reported to management of the Village in a separate letter dated February 11, 2006.

-This report is intended solely for the information and use of the management and the Village Council, and is not intended to be and should not be used by anyone other than these specified parties.
+This report is intended solely for the information and use of the management and Village Council and is not intended to be and should not be used by anyone other than these specified parties.

-Charles E. Harris and Associates, Inc. July 29, 2005
+Charles E. Harris and Associates, Inc. February 11, 2006

-SCHEDULE OF FINDINGS DECEMBER 31, 2004 and 2003
+SCHEDULE OF FINDINGS DECEMBER 31, 2004 & 2003

-FINDINGS RELATED TO THE FINANCIAL STATEMENTS REQUIRED TO BE REPORTED IN ACCORDANCE GAGAS
+FINDINGS RELATED TO THE FINANCIAL STATEMENTS REQUIRED TO BE REPORTED IN ACCORDANCE WITH GAGAS

-FINDING NUMBER 2004-VSMC-001
+FINDING NUMBER 2004-VBNC-001